-Abu Bakrah (may Allah be pleased with him) said that whenever the Prophet (peace and blessings of Allah be upon him) received something that pleased him or some glad news, he would prostrate in showing gratefulness to Allah.
+Abu Bakrah (may Allah be pleased with him) said that whenever the Prophet (peace be upon him) received something that pleased him or some glad news, he would prostrate in showing gratefulness to Allah.
 (Abu Dawud, Ibn Majah and At-Tirmidhi)

-Al-Baihaqi also reported that the Prophet (peace and blessings be upon him) prostrated to Allah when he was informed that the Tribe of Hamadan had embraced Islam.
+Al-Baihaqi also reported that the Prophet (peace be upon him) prostrated to Allah when he was informed that the Tribe of Hamadan had embraced Islam.

-In addition, Ahmad and Al-Hakim reported that the Prophet (peace and blessings be upon him) prostrated in gratitude to Allah when Jibril (the Angel Gabriel) told him that Allah Almighty sends blessings to anyone who sends blessings to the Prophet (peace and blessings be upon him).
+In addition, Ahmad and Al-Hakim reported that the Prophet (peace be upon him) prostrated in gratitude to Allah when Jibril (the Angel Gabriel) told him that Allah Almighty sends blessings to anyone who sends blessings to the Prophet (peace be upon him).

 Sujud ash-shukr is bound by the same requirements as the prostration in Prayer, such as taharah (purity), facing the qiblah (the direction of the Ka`bah), wearing the proper Islamic dress and so on, as the majority of jurists agree.